whatwg/quirks/README.md

 ### Pull requests

-In short, change `Overview.bs` and submit your patch, with a [good commit message](https://github.com/erlang/otp/wiki/Writing-good-commit-messages).
+In short, change `quirks.bs` and submit your patch, with a [good commit message](https://github.com/erlang/otp/wiki/Writing-good-commit-messages).
 Consider reading through the [WHATWG FAQ](https://wiki.whatwg.org/wiki/FAQ) if you are new here.